 Our clients include companies who have put their people through more than one DiSC profile.
 Sometimes instead of offering another Everything DiSC profile, they will use The Five Behaviors of a Cohesive Team which includes a review of DiSC.
 The Five Behaviors of a Cohesive Team can take teams to a more effective and productive level.
 Already having a shared grounding in the Everything DiSC model can accelerate progress toward building more cohesive teams.

 We offer several activities on this blog or visit Tips & Activities at DiSCProfile.com for more ideas.
-We also suggest asking other trainers for help through the Everything DiSC User Group on LinkedIn or the DiSC Practitioners and Fans group on Facebook.
+We also suggest asking other trainers for help through the DiSC Practitioners and Fans group on Facebook.

 by Kristeen Bullwinkle and the DiSCProfile.com team